amolapratap/captcha-solver-..._ab12-.../README.md

 To use the captcha solver, open the app with a URL parameter, e.g.:
 `index.html?url=https://c22blog.wordpress.com/wp-content/uploads/2010/10/input-black.gif`

+### Example Callback
+You can specify a callback URL to send the solved text.

 ## License
 This project is licensed under the MIT License.